avtraino/notis/README.md

 * Email me in the morning if traffic is bad on my usual route to work
 * Email me in the morning if the weather might get wild today
+* Email me in the evening if traffic is bad on my usual route home
 * Email me Friday afternoon with any new beers my friends really enjoyed in the last week

 ## Requirements: